 It is often desirable to be able to bind events in one widget to actions in another.
 In particular, it is often useful to be able to invoke menu actions from the keyboard.
 The Intrinsics provide a facility, called accelerators, that lets you accomplish this.
 An accelerator table is a translation table that is bound with its actions in the context of a particular widget, the source widget.
 The accelerator table can then be installed on one or more destination widgets.
-When an event sequence in the destination widget would cause an accelerator action to be taken, and if the source widget is sensitive, the actions are executed as though triggered by the same event sequence in the accelerator source widget.
+When an event sequence in the destination widget is sensitive, the accelerator action to be taken, and if the source widget is sensitive, the accelerator source widget.
 The event is passed to the action procedure without modification.
 The action procedures used within accelerators must not assume that the source widget is realized nor that any fields of the event are in reference to the source widget's window if the widget is realized.

 Each widget instance contains that widget's exported accelerator table as a resource.
 Each class of widget exports a method that takes a displayable string representation of the accelerators so that widgets can display their current accelerators.
 The representation is the accelerator table in canonical translation table form (see Appendix B).
-The display_accelerator procedure pointer is of type (XtStringProc).
+The display_accelerator procedure pointer is of type (XtString-Proc).

-'''

 typedef void (XtStringProc)(w, string);

-'''